clydebarrow/esphome-docs-hugo/content/components/sensor/pzemdc.md

 {{< note >}}
 This page is incomplete and could use some work.
-If you want to contribute, please see our [developer site](https://developers.esphome.io).
+If you want to contribute, please see our [developer site ](https://developers.esphome.io).
 This page is missing:

     - Images/screenshots/example configs of this device being used in action.